pivlab/manubot-ai-editor-evals/README.md

 python ../../../src/run.py
 ```

+By default, all queries to the models are cached in `src/cache/*.db` (SQLite) for
+faster and cheaper subsequent runs.

 ### Visualize results

 To explore the results of your evaluations across *all* models in a web UI table, run: